aws-deepracer/aws-deepracer-webserver-pkg/README.md

-# AWS DeepRacer Web Server package
+# AWS DeepRacer web server package

 ## Overview

-The DeepRacer Web Server ROS package creates the `webserver_publisher_node`, which is part of the core AWS DeepRacer application and is launched from the `deepracer_launcher`.
+The AWS DeepRacer web server ROS package creates the `webserver_publisher_node`, which is part of the core AWS DeepRacer application and launches from the `deepracer_launcher`.
 For more details about the application and its components, see the [`aws-deepracer-launcher` repository](https://github.com/aws-deepracer/aws-deepracer-launcher).

-This node launches a Flask application as a background thread and creates service clients and subscribers for all the services and topics that are required by the APIs called from the AWS DeepRacer vehicle console.
+This node launches a Flask application as a background thread and creates service clients and subscribers for all the services and topics required by the APIs called from the AWS DeepRacer vehicle console.
 This node acts as an interface between the AWS DeepRacer device console and the backend ROS services.

 ## License

 The source code is released under [Apache 2.0](https://aws.amazon.com/apache-2-0/).

 ## Installation
-Follow these steps to install the AWS DeepRacer Web Server package.
+Follow these steps to install the AWS DeepRacer web server package.

 ### Prerequisites

 The AWS DeepRacer device comes with all the prerequisite packages and libraries installed to run the `webserver_pkg`.
-For more details about the preinstalled set of packages and libraries on the AWS DeepRacer device and installing required build systems, see the [Getting Started](https://github.com/aws-deepracer/aws-deepracer-launcher/blob/main/getting-started.md) section of the AWS DeepRacer OpenSource page.
+For more details about the preinstalled set of packages and libraries on the AWS DeepRacer device and about installing required build systems, see the [Getting started with AWS DeepRacer OpenSource](https://github.com/aws-deepracer/aws-deepracer-launcher/blob/main/getting-started.md).

-The `webserver_pkg` specifically depends on the following ROS 2 packages as build and execute dependencies:
+The `webserver_pkg` specifically depends on the following ROS 2 packages as build and run dependencies.

-1. `deepracer_interfaces_pkg`: This packages contains the custom message and service type definitions used across the AWS DeepRacer core application.
+1. `deepracer_interfaces_pkg`: This package contains the custom message and service type definitions used across the AWS DeepRacer core application.
 1. `ctrl_pkg`: The AWS DeepRacer control ROS package creates the `ctrl_node`, which is part of the core AWS DeepRacer application.
 1. `sensor_fusion_pkg`: The AWS DeepRacer sensor fusion ROS package creates the `sensor_fusion_node`, which is part of the core AWS DeepRacer application.
 1. `deepracer_systems_pkg`: The AWS DeepRacer systems ROS package creates the `software_update_node`, `model_loader_node`, `network_monitor_node`, and `otg_control_node`, which are part of the core AWS DeepRacer application.